gatsbyjs/gatsby/docs/docs/how-to/functions/routing.md

 ## Dynamic Routing

+_Note: Dynamic Routing is not yet supported on Gatsby Cloud.
+Expect it in another few weeks.
+It will work locally._

 ### Param routes

 Use square brackets (`[ ]`) in the file path to mark dynamic segments of the URL.